ansible-collections/community.postgresql/CONTRIBUTING.md

 In this guide, you will find information relevant for code contributions, though any other kinds of contribution mentioned in the [Ansible Contributing guidelines](https://docs.ansible.com/ansible/devel/community/index.html) are equally appreciated and valuable.

-If you have any questions along the reading, please contact the community via one or more of the [available channels](https://github.com/ansible-collections/community.postgresql#communication).
-Any feedback on the guide is very welcome.
+If you have any questions after reading, please contact the community via one or more of the [available channels](https://github.com/ansible-collections/community.postgresql#communication).
+Any feedback on this guide is very welcome.

 ## Reviewing open issue and pull requests